-Embedded systems are characterized by their dedicated function, real-time behavior, and high requirements on reliability and correctness [2].
 In order to devise systems with such features, the design process must be based upon a formal representation that captures the characteristics of embedded systems.
-Many computational models have been proposed in the literature to represent embedded systems [10], including extensions to finite-state machines, dataflow graphs, and communicating processes.
+Many computational models have been proposed in the literature to represent embedded systems [Lav99], including extensions to finite-state machines, data-flow graphs, and communicating processes.
 Particularly, Petri nets (PNs) are an interesting representation for this sort of systems: PNs, for instance, may represent parallel as well as sequential activities and easily capture non-deterministic behaviors.
-In embedded systems design, PNs have been extended in various ways to fit the most relevant traits of such systems, e.g. notion of time, and we can find several PN-based models with different flavors [18], [11], [13], [14].
-We have recently introduced PRES+, a novel representation that extends PNs, in which tokens hold information, transitions perform transformation of data, and timing is captured by associating lower and upper limits to the duration of activities related to transitions [4], [6].
+In embedded systems, e.g. notion of time, and we can find several PN-based models with different flavors [Var01], [Mac99], [Sgr99], [Sto94], [Ess98].
+We have recently introduced PRES+, a novel representation that extends PNs, in which tokens hold information, transitions perform transformation of data, and timing is captured by associating lower and upper limits to the duration of activities related to transitions [Cor00b].

 However, the lack of hierarchical decomposition makes it difficult to specify and understand complex systems modeled as PNs.
-In this paper we present an approach to the hierarchical modeling of embedded systems using PRES+.
+In this report we present an approach to the hierarchical modeling of embedded systems using PRES+.
 We formally define the concept of hierarchical PRES+ model, introducing super-transitions as hierarchical blocks, as well as the notions of abstraction and refinement.
+Thus hierarchical modeling can be applied throughout the whole design process of embedded systems.
 Since realistic systems tend to be complex and complicated, a flat representation may become too large to handle as well as error-prone.
 Hierarchy is a useful tool that allows the system to be constructed in a structured way by composing a number of fully understandable entities.

 For a large class of embedded systems time-to-market is a very important issue.
-The use of hierarchical modeling during the design phases can help to shorten the time-tomarket of embedded applications.
+The use of hierarchical modeling during the design phases can help to shorten the time-to-market of embedded applications.
 Hierarchy permits systems to be designed in a modular way.
 Thus the system may be set up by reusing existing elements such as IP blocks and therefore reduce its design time.

 There have been several approaches to the introduction of hierarchy into Petri nets.
-The method for stepwise refinement and abstraction of nets presented in [15] is an elegant formulation to cope with the state explosion of PNs by transforming transitions and/or places into subnets and vice versa.
-Murata [12] proposes a set of transformation rules used to refine and abstract PNs, which preserve liveness, safeness, and boundedness.
-Valette [17] defines the concept of block, which is a refinement net with one initial transition and one final transition, to represent divisible and non-instantaneous actions.
-These approaches, though dealing with the concept of hierarchy through sound formalisms, are not completely appropriate for embedded systems since the classical PN model lacks essential notions like timing.
+The method for stepwise refinement and abstraction of nets presented in [Suz83] is an elegant formulation to cope with the state explosion of PNs by transforming transitions and/or places into subnets and vice versa.
+Murata [Mur89] proposes a set of transformation rules used to refine and abstract PNs, which preserve liveness, safeness, and boundedness.
+Valette [Val79] defines the concept of block, which is a refinement net with one initial transition and one final transition, to represent divisible and non-instantaneous actions.
+These approaches, though dealing with the concept of hierarchy through sound formalisms, are not appropriate for embedded systems since the classical PN model lacks essential notions like timing.
 An important contribution of our work is the definition of hierarchy for a modeling formalism suitable for the design and verification of embedded systems.
-We define a semantic relation between super-transitions and their refinements.
+We define a semantic relation between supertransitions and their refinements.
 In our approach timing is explicitly handled in the hierarchy.

-Another major contribution of this paper is the reduction of the verification cost by using transformations.
-We show how the hierarchical representation supports a transformation based concept and its advantages during the formal verification process.
-For the sake of reducing the verification effort, we first transform the system model into a simpler one, still semantically equivalent, and then verify the simplified model.
+We also show how the hierarchical representation supports a transformation based concept and its advantages during the formal verification process.
+The notion of hierarchy defined in this report is the vehicle through which a portion of the entire system can be transformed.
+Such a transformational approach allows an important reduction in the verification cost.
 If a given model is modified using correctness-preserving transformations and then the resulting one is proved correct with respect to its specification, the initial model is guaranteed to be correct by construction and no intermediate steps need to be verified.
-This observation allows us to reduce significantly the complexity of the verification process.